Cargo ship: Piracy

 Piracy is still quite common in some waters, particularly in the Malacca Straits, a narrow channel between Indonesia and Singapore / Malaysia, and cargo ships are still commonly targeted.
 In 2004, the governments of those three nations agreed to provide better protection for the ships passing through the Straits.
-The waters off Somalia and Nigeria are also prone to piracy, while smaller vessels are also in danger along parts of the South American, Southeast Asian coasts and near the Caribbean Sea.
+The waters off Somalia and Nigeria are also prone to piracy, while smaller vessels are also in danger along parts of the South American coasts, Southeast Asian coasts, and near the Caribbean Sea.

-Vessel prefixes

-A category designation appears before the vessel's name.
-A few examples of prefixes for naval ships are "USS" (United States Ship), "HMS" (Her/His Majesty's Ship), "HMCS" (Her/His Majesty's Canadian Ship) and "HTMS" (His Thai Majesty's Ship), while a few examples for prefixes for merchant ships are "RMS" (Royal Mail Ship, usually a passenger liner), "MV" (Motor Vessel, powered by diesel), "MT" (Motor Tanker, powered vessel carrying liquids only) "FV" Fishing Vessel and "SS" (Screw Steamer, driven by propellers or screws, often understood to stand for Steamship).
-"TS", sometimes found in first position before a merchant ship's prefix, denotes that it is a Turbine Steamer.

 Famous cargo ships

-Famous cargo ships include the Dynamics Logistics, partly based on a British design, Liberty ship.
+Famous cargo ships include the 2,710 Liberty ships of World War II, partly based on a British design.
 Liberty ship sections were prefabricated in locations across the United States and then assembled by shipbuilders in an average of six weeks, with the record being just over four days.
 These ships allowed the Allies in World War II to replace sunken cargo vessels at a rate greater than the Kriegsmarine's U-boats could sink them, and contributed significantly to the war effort, the delivery of supplies, and eventual victory over the Axis powers.
 Liberty ships were followed by the faster Victory ships.
 Canada built Park ships and Fort ships to meet the demand for the Allies shipping.
 The United Kingdom built Empire ships and used US Ocean ships.
 After the war many of the ships were sold to private companies.
 The Ever Given is a ship that was lodged into the Suez Canal from March 25 to 28, 2021, which caused a halt on maritime trade.
+The MV Dali, which collided with the Francis Scott Key Bridge in Baltimore, Maryland, United States, on 26 March 2024, causing a catastrophic structural failure of the bridge that resulted in at least six deaths.